Electrical, Computer, and Software Engineering

 Rapid advancements in Machine Learning (ML) have resulted in widespread deployment of ML solutions in several areas.
 Recent advances in semiconductor device technology and hardware architectures, data processing, and computing are shifting ML solutions towards the edge, close to data sources.

-This project aims to investigate performance and energy-efficiency advantages provided by AMD AI engine technology and develop customised ML hardware accelerators on heterogeneous Versal platforms to improve both energy consumption and performance.
+This project aims to investigate performance and energy-efficiency advantages provided by AMD AI engine technology and develop customised ML hardware accelerators on heterogeneous Versal platforms to improve both energy consumption and performance for real-time applications.

 Requirements